 Once the backup is finished, there is one more important step.
 Go up to iTunes in the top menu, select it, then choose Preferences, followed by the Devices tab on the new open window, and then go to the backup of the device you are using.
 Here, right-click for the option to Archive your backup, which will add a lock icon to the device name.
 This is a little extra insurance that prevents the iOS beta from overwriting your backup in the future, so you will always have a copy of your current information safe.

 Step 2: On your device, head toward the beta website

 Disconnect your iOS device from your computer, and make sure the device has a stable internet connection.
 Visit the Apple Beta Software Program website.
-Here, you can check out what devices support iOS 11.
-Spoiler: All iPads are compatible, plus iPhones starting with the iPhone 5S — and even the sixth-generation iPod Touch.
+Here, you can check out what devices support iOS 12.
+Spoiler: All the devices that are compatible with iOS 11 should work just fine with iOS 12.
 You can also learn more about some of the new features iOS 11 brings to the table, explore other beta programs, and learn about how the beta program works.

 We encourage you to take a little time here and at least glance through the FAQs to learn what to expect.
 When you’re ready, select the Sign Up button to enroll in the program.

 First, the enrollment process will ask for your Apple ID and password.
 It’s important that you use the ID that is associated with your mobile device.
 You may have to enter your passcode or another additional security code at this point.